SharkSnack/shiren-2/content/items/shields.md

 </table>

 Shield modeled after a Zalokleft.<br/>
-Prevents item and Gitan theft by Zalokleft, Gamarra, and Gyadon monsters.<br/>
+Prevents item and Gitan theft by Zalokleft, Froggo, and Gyadon monsters.<br/>
 It can't prevent Kengo monsters from disarming you, since disarming is not considered stealing.

 |Seal|Def|Slots|Buy|Sell|+1|Stack|Phrase|